 Control of long-tailed silverfish in terraced houses

 Introduction: An infestation of long-tailed silverfish (Ctenolepisma longicaudata) was controlled in a three-unit terraced house.
 In this type of building, long-tailed silverfish have ample opportunities to move between the units.
 By treating the entire building at the same time, good results are achieved quickly, and untreated "pockets" on the premises are avoided.

 Method: The extermination consisted of “spot treatment” with Advion Cockroach and pre-fabricated cockroach bait stations.
 Many small droplets of bait are distributed along skirting boards and in natural hiding places (cracks and crevices) in every room in the apartments.
 The residents vacuumed the rooms thoroughly before the treatment.
 The bait stations were deployed six weeks later.
 The population development was monitored by using sticky traps in all apartments.

 Results: Four weeks after treatment, the number of long-tailed silverfish declined by 76% (see figure).
 The residents described this as going from being a visible, daily nuisance to never seeing silverfish.
 After 12 weeks, a 90% reduction was achieved, and in one apartment, no silverfish were found.
-The study is ongoing and the next monitoring point will be after 20 weeks.
+The study is ongoing.

 Conclusion: Poisoned bait with the active ingredient Indoxacarb provides a very good effect against long-tailed silverfish.
 The results indicate that in less complex buildings, one spot treatment may be sufficient to overcome an infestation of long-tailed silverfish.
 This is beneficial because the method presents very little risk of poisoning for the residents.
 Laboratory studies have shown that secondary poisoning of silverfish is extensive.
 This gives a good control effect even with small amounts of toxic bait.
 Secondary poisoning and bait stations probably help to maintain the effect over time.